department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/linky-update-request.md

 ---

 ## Instructions
-- Please fill out the form below to submit a request for a Sitewide CMS Collaboration Cycle kickoff.
+- Please fill out the information below to submit a request Linky reference update.
 - It is your responsibility to notify #cms-support after submitting this issue.

 ### Who is requesting this update?
 - [Name, Team]

 ### Linky Reference
-If there are multiple variations of the URL that should be update, please list those.
+If there are multiple variations of the URL that should be updated, please list those.

 | Current Destination URL |  Updated Destination URL |
 | ---  |  --- |